Memorex

 ConsentGrant lifecycle

 Grant, expire, revoke.
-Retrieval consults grants for every package.
+Retrieval resolves referenced grants together with access policy.

 Review queue

-Identity-bearing and high-trust claims surface for human approval.
+Identity-bearing and high-trust claims surface for explicit decisions through a typed queue.

 Correction workflow